Elle-est-au-nord/30daychartchallenge/april2024/day4/README.md

 Disclaimer: I chose to focus on the 2023/2024 Israeli war on Gaza.
 If you don't wish to read on the subject, feel free to disengage from this project.

-## Day4: waffle -> Waffle chart of schools damage in the Gaza strip
+## Day4: waffle -> Waffle chart of damages to schools in the Gaza strip
 Please don't judge too harshly my first attempt at waffle charts using square elements in Canva.
 Hopefully I managed to communicate some data about UNRWA schools damaged in Gaza.

 ### Source